benhaotang/OpenDeepResearcher-via-searxng/README.md

 - **Iterative Research Loop:** The system refines its search queries iteratively until no further queries are required.
 - **Asynchronous Processing:** Searches, webpage fetching, evaluation, and context extraction are performed concurrently to improve speed.
 - **Duplicate Filtering:** Aggregates and deduplicates links within each round, ensuring that the same link isn’t processed twice.
-- **LLM-Powered Decision Making:** Uses the LLM to generate new search queries, decide on page usefulness, extract relevant context, and produce a final comprehensive report.
+- **LLM-Powered Decision Making:** Uses the LLM to generate new search queries, decide on page usefulness, extract relevant context, and produce a final comprehensive report, now with citations.
-- **Gradio Interface:** Use the `open-deep-researcher - gradio` notebook if you want to use this in a functional UI

 ## Requirements

 - API access and keys for:
   - **OpenRouter API**
-  - **SERPAPI API**
   - **Jina API**
+- Local or public instance of **Searxng**

 ## Setup

 1. **Clone or Open the Notebook:**
-   - Download the notebook file or open it directly in [Google Colab](https://colab.research.google.com/github/mshumer/OpenDeepResearcher/blob/main/open_deep_researcher.ipynb).
+   - Download the notebook file.

 2. **Install `nest_asyncio`:**

    Run the first cell to set up `nest_asyncio`.

 3. **Configure API Keys:**
-   - Replace the placeholder values in the notebook for `OPENROUTER_API_KEY`, `SERPAPI_API_KEY`, and `JINA_API_KEY` with your actual API keys.
+   - Replace the placeholder values in the notebook for `OPENROUTER_API_KEY`, and `JINA_API_KEY` with your actual API keys.

+4. **Set Base Searxng URL**
+   - Replace the placeholder values in the notebook for `BASE_SEARXNG_URL` with the instance you like.

 ## Usage